 Interpolation: interpolate missing values based on neighboring data points, such as linear interpolation or spline interpolation.
 This method can lead to a smoother time series, but it can also introduce biases.
-This method makes the most sense if the time series is mostly regular but with just a few missing values.

 Resampling: resample the data into a regular frequency or a fixed interval, such as weekly or monthly, by aggregating or averaging the values within each interval.
 This method can simplify the data and reduce noise but may also result in information loss.